 If the participation minimum is not met, the tournament is no longer DCI-sanctioned, and will not be included in DCI ratings.
-If participation minimums are not met for any DCI-sanctioned event, the tournament organizer should report the event as cancelled.
+If participation minimums are not met for any DCI-sanctioned event, the tournament organizer should report the event to the DCI as "Did Not Occur."